islamic-network/waf/README.md

 # A WAF for Developers

 This is a WAF written in PHP.
+To configure and use it, you need to know YAML and understand the various parts of an HTTP request.

-You can either use it with your app or deploy it with a proxy.
+It is completely dockerised and to deploy it you will need to run a docker command and specify some environment variables.

 ## Current Status